FOUNDER / OWNER

 Tommy began playing guitar at age 8.
 From middle school through high school he played in numerous garage bands, sang in the choir and excelled in the jazz ensemble.
 Tommy’s passion for music production as a teenager prompted him to assemble his first makeshift recording studio in his parent’s basement.
 This new creative space allowed him the opportunity to track and mix not only his own personal projects but an array of local artists as well.

 It wasn’t long before he enrolled at Wayne State University where he studied music technology and jazz guitar.
 Shortly after he found himself participating at the school’s TV station (airs on PBS), the schools radio station (which is partnered with WDET), and at the DSO for WSU’s “Mondays at the Max” showcase events.
-Aside from instructing classes and engineering at The Soundscape, Tommy can be found performing on various stages throughout the metro Detroit area.
+Aside from engineering at The Soundscape, Tommy can be found performing on various stages throughout the metro Detroit area.

 STUDIO TECH / ENGINEER